-Consolidation Resolution means the Resolution approving Consolidation.
+Consolidation Resolution means the Resolution approving Consolidation in the August NOM.

 Constitution means the Constitution of the Company as amended or replaced from time to time.

 Corporations Act means Corporations Act 2001 (Cth) as amended from time to time.

 CRICOS means Commonwealth Register of Institutions and Courses for Overseas Students.